 In that case, we can use the –backup option and tell the command how to make a backup of each existing file in the destination directory.

 The above command will copy all the files from myphotos to allphotos directory inside the Downloads directory.
 If allphotos directory already contains any of the files we transfer from myphotos, it’ll create a backup of that file.
 Another important feature of the cp command is that it can keep track of backup versions.

 The above command will rename the backup file to the original filename + ‘`’ at the end.

 Keep track of backups versions

-The empty –backup options create a backup of each file at the destination directory and if you try to copy the file again, the command will replace the existing backup files with the new backup files.
-If you want to keep the existing backup files and create a new one each time you try to copy files to the same directory, then you can pass ‘numbered’ or ‘t’ option to –backup.
+The empty –backup options create a backup of each file at the destination directory, and if you try to copy the file again, the command will replace the existing backup files with the new backup files.
+If you want to keep the existing backup files and create a new one each time you try to copy files to the same directory, you can pass the ‘numbered’ or ‘t’ option to –backup.

 The numbered option will create backup files and add a backup number at the end of each backup file.
 Here is an example command –

 cp -rv --backup=numbered myphotos Downloads/allphotos